jorexdeveloper/termux-nethunter/README.md

 ## How to Uninstall Kali NetHunter

-To uninstall Kali Nethunter, copy and paste below commands in **Termux**.
-Replace `$HOME/kali-{armhf,arm64}` with the directory where you installed the rootfs if custom directory was specified.
+To uninstall Kali NetHunter, copy and paste below commands in **Termux**. (replace `$HOME/kali-{armhf,arm64}` with the directory where you installed the rootfs if custom directory was specified)

 ```
 rm -rI $PREFIX/bin/nh $PREFIX/bin/nethunter $HOME/kali-{armhf,arm64}